LLAW6179 & JDOC6179

 1.2 Course description

-This conflict which has manifested itself in the form of tensions regarding minority rights, the freedom of religion, the right to practice one culture and group rights and their limits.
-These conflicts have most acutely manifested themselves in liberal democratic states where these values are constitutionally enshrined.
-Questions have also arisen as to the extent of the state obligation to honour these interests and rights through appropriate schemes in the name of minority rights and the implications of accommodation, assimilation or integration on the core commitments that underscore the liberal democratic constitutional framework, including values such as equality, human dignity and non-discrimination on grounds of race, religion, culture, nationality, gender or other status.
+These conflicts have most acutely manifested themselves in liberal democratic states where human rights and freedoms are constitutionally enshrined and civic space has traditionally welcomed the open discussion of these issues.
+However, the tides have shifted swiftly.
+Questions have arisen as to the extent of the state’s regional and international obligations to honour these rights through appropriate schemes in the name of minority rights and the implications of accommodation, assimilation or integration on the core commitments that underscore the liberal democratic constitutional framework, such as equality, human dignity and non-discrimination on grounds of race, religion, culture, nationality, gender or other status.
 Oftentimes, the protection of some of these values results in a conflict with another entrenched value.
-In the circumstances, the liberal project commitment to individual freedoms and the practice of democratic engagement faces a paradoxical challenge that requires it to reconcile internal conflicts between these deeply held values especially when these freedoms stand to challenge the very rights framework from which they derive.
-Modern pluri-national states demand an alternative discourse that facilitates the reconciliation between meaningful plurality and the potential accompanying threats to the political structures that facilitate such plurality in the first place.
+In the circumstances, liberal constitutionalism confronts a paradoxical challenge given its commitment to individual freedoms and democratic engagement that requires it to reconcile internal conflicts between constitutional rights, especially when honouring some of these rights result in challenges to other rights, seemingly undermining the liberal constitutional framework’s capacity for equal justice for all.
+Modern pluri-national states demand an alternative discourse that facilitates a reconciliation between meaningful plurality and responds effectively to the accompanying threats to the political structures and value systems that facilitate plurality in the first place.
+These debates are also raging in parts of Asia and warrant closer contextualised study – an area that remains understudied.

-The ultimate objective of the course is to probe and question existing approaches to balancing conflicts between fundamental rights and to identify and develop suitable mechanisms and frameworks through which to understand and address the challenges posed in multicultural societies.
-It is hoped such a critical inquiry can motivate discussions on how the state can better balance competing values by being mindful of the nexus of certain rights to the micro-level identities of minorities in a political community whilst maintaining the allegiance of all groups and individuals as nationals.
+The ultimate objective of the course is to probe and question existing approaches to balancing conflicts between fundamental rights and to reflect upon, identify, and develop suitable frameworks through which to better understand and address the challenges faced by multicultural societies and strengthen legal pluralism through legal, policy and other institutional measures.
+It is hoped such a critical inquiry can motivate discussions on how the state can better balance competing values by being mindful of the nexus between certain rights to the micro-level identities of minorities in a political community whilst maintaining the allegiance of all groups and individuals as nationals to the core nation state as a sovereign entity.
+More crucially, the course takes a pragmatic approach to equip students with the skills to incorporate the learnings from the course, discussion and symposium into their professional pursuits.

 1.3 Course teachers